w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 * M2: Implementation of runtime modules of synthetic asset and DeX protocol (3 weeks)
 * M3: Implementation of price oracle and other features, UI Design & SDK (2 weeks)
 * M4: Implement Flowchain financial service app (4 weeks)
-* M5: Integrate all parts, liquidity injection and dry run (2 weeks)
+* M5: Integrate all parts, liquidity injection, dry run and documentation (2 weeks)

 ## Additional Information
 * Work has been done so far